Abuton/Sales-forecast/README.md

 <br>
 Thanks to <b>akshitvjain</b> notebook on TM and the Time Series with Python Course from 365.
 This is my little pet project on TM.
 Hope you learn a thing or two. cheers
 Do leave a star if you find it useful

+Currently working on improving the models and notebooks with better exploration of each cell.

+ARUMA Moving Average Techniques would be properly utilized.